Things You Should Know About – Keep Important Financial Information Updated

-Leave information in an easily accessible place (in case of emergency) with your passwords and information about where important papers are.
+Leave relevant financial information updated in an easily accessible place (in the case of emergency) with your passwords and information about where important papers are.
 Include the name of your lawyer, keys to safe deposit boxes, a list of bank accounts and stock accounts.
 Family members should know information about your business, also.

 Have an emergency fund.
-You don’t have to put away much each payday but you should try to save a nominal amount with regularity.
+You don’t have to put away much each payday, but you should try to save a nominal amount with regularity.
 Consider it a “debt” and pay your emergency fund first.
 Financial wizards say you should have enough savings to cover at least three months living expenses in case you die or are incapacitated.
-You can also purchase insurance that will pay your expenses in case of disability.
+You can also purchase insurance that will pay your expenses in the event of disability.

 Never loan money to a friend or even a family member without having a legal agreement between you.
-This is the only way to insure that there won’t be any problems with collection.
+This is the only way to ensure that there won’t be any problems with collection.